 The slight negative impact of the year of the tournament on the likelihood of conversion is interesting.
 One explanation for this goes hand-in-hand with the statistically significant impact of goalkeeper CAPS on conversion rate.
-It is highly possible that goalkeepers have improved more over the past 40 years than kickers have as techniques have changed and the emphasis on the goalkeeper as a position has become larger.
-For as long as soccer has been around, it has been understood that scoring was important, so perhaps shooters reached their ceiling of shot conversion before goalkeepers reached their ceiling of shot-blocking.
-Improved technology in goalkeeper equipment also may have played a role in a similar way.
-Additionally, goalkeepers may now realize that they are able to leave the goal line slightly earlier than is legal in shootouts and cut down the angle on shooters.20
+It is highly possible that goalkeepers have improved more over the past 40 years than kickers have, as techniques have changed and the emphasis on the goalkeeper as a position has become larger.
+Throughout soccer's history, scoring has traditionally been emphasized, so perhaps shooters reached their ceiling of shot conversion before goalkeepers reached their ceiling of shot-blocking.
+Improved technology in goalkeeper equipment also may have a similar effect.
+Additionally, goalkeepers may now realize that they are able to leave the goal line slightly earlier than is legal in shootouts and cut down the angle on shooters.